ThinkingInTypes/ThinkingInTypes.github.io/Chapters/11_Make_Illegal_Types_Unrepresentable.md

 Does anyone set out to write code like this?
 Probably not--it starts out seeming like "the simplest thing" and just continues to accumulate, one logical step at a time.
 Although *you* might not write code like this, systems like this exist, for phone numbers and for many other data items represented as strings.
-In this chapter we'll see how creating custom types can dramatically simplify validation and guarantee correctness throughout your system.
+We'll learn how custom types dramatically simplify validation and guarantee correctness throughout your system.

 ## Design by Contract